Hindutva pop: Violence against Muslims

 Hindutva pop has been credited with inspiring and normalizing violence against Muslims in India.
 Hindutva songs are sometimes played at religious gatherings that are followed by violent attacks on Muslim communities.
-H-pop has been compared to Radio Rwanda and Nazi songs.
+H-pop has been compared to Radio Rwanda and Radio Télévision Libre des Mille Collines, both Hutu Power radio stations active during the Rwandan genocide, and Nazi songs.
 Professor Brahma Prakash has stated that playing Hindutva pop "will move the mobs and make them participate in massacre.
 You don’t need an instigator to incite violence.
 You set the tone, you set the track and the hate will rock."
 Professor Anirban K. Baishya has argued that Hindutva pop probably doesn't "directly contribute to" violence, but it "normalizes hatred and dehumanization".

 However, some Hindutva pop singers have denied hating Muslims.
 Laxmi Dubey has stated that she only opposes Muslims who support Pakistan and that she respects all religions, while Sanjay Faizabadi has stated that he only opposes terrorists.
 Prem Krishnavanshi has stated that he does not want to hurt Muslims, while Ved Vyas has argued: "Had my songs preached violence or hatred then riots would have taken place almost everywhere but nothing such has happened.
 No one has been harmed."

 Popularity

-Hindutva pop music is especially popular within India's "cow belt" or Hindi belt of Northern India, considered to be a Hindutva stronghold.
+Hindutva pop music is especially popular within India's Hindi belt of Northern India, considered to be a Hindutva stronghold.
 Hindutva songs are frequently posted to YouTube, where some have been viewed millions of times.
 One popular Hindutva song by Laxmi Dubey, "Har Ghar Bhagwa Chayega" ("Every House Shall Turn Saffron"), has been played more than 65 million times online.
 As of May 2024, Dubey had around 500,000 subscribers.
 As of June 2023, Upendra Rana had 478,000 subscribers.